Click a tag below to see papers filtered by topic:

 All publications

 Xu, A., Frömer, R., Wolff, W., Shenhav, A. Do you ever get tired of being wrong?
-The unique impact of feedback on subjective experiences of effort-based decision-making.
+The unique impact of feedback on subjective experiences of effort.
 [Preprint]

 Grahek, I., Leng, X., Prater Fahey, M., Yee, D., & Shenhav, A. (2022).
 Empirical and Computational Evidence for Reconfiguration Costs During Within-Task Adjustments in Cognitive Control.
 In Proceedings of the 44th Annual Meeting of the Cognitive Science Society.
 Toronto, CA. [Paper].